kevink2022/blog/content/_index.md

 ---

 # About the website
 Hello!
-My name is Kevin Kelly, and welcome to my personal website.
+My name is Kevin Kelly, and welcome to my website!
 I am a Software Engineer with a B.S. in Computer Engineering from Penn State.
-Currently employed as an Implementation Consultant in Sacramento, CA. After hours I am working on [Boomic Music](/blog/tags/boomic), a music player and organizer for power users and enthusiasts like myself.
+Currently employed as an Implementation Consultant in Sacramento, CA. After hours I am working on [Boomic Music](https://github.com/kevink2022/Boomic), a music player and organizer for power users and enthusiasts like myself.

 If you want to get in touch, you can reach me via [email](mailto:kevink2019@gmail.com) or find me on [Github](https://github.com/kevink2022) and [LinkedIn](https://www.linkedin.com/in/kevink2019/).
 Currently not on any other socials.
 ### [Blog](/blog/blog/)